Bhav-Dhillon/automation-osrs-woodCutter/README.md

 # Galactic WoodCutter

 ### Project Description
-An automated solution to cutting down trees in the famous MMO game, RuneScape.
-This projct is currently under development, this ReadMe will be updated as the project progresses.
+- An automated solution to cutting down trees in the famous MMO game, RuneScape.
+This project is currently under development, the ReadMe will be updated as the project progresses.